MTC-Sydney/searchgptaccelerator/Module6.md

 </a>
 ```

 To use your own logo, just replace everything with your own.
 That is, save your own logo into the `assets` folder, import it in the `Layout.tsx` file, then use it where the GitHub logo was used in the above code snippet.
+Note that you only need to modify the 'src' property, but you may also update the alt text with 'alt', and the label text with 'aria-label'.
 In the default state, the logo is inside a href tag containing a link to `https://aka.ms/entgptsearch`.
 You may change this link to any URL of your choosing.

 ### 5. Navbar right title
 ---